shmuhammadd/shmuhammadd.github.io/_pages/Resources.md

 nav_order: 6
 ---

-I am committed to open science and reproducible research.
 Below is a collection of datasets, tools, software, and guides that I have developed or contributed to, all publicly available for the research community.

 ---